nsimat/BethanyPieShop/README.md

 ## Eighth Step: Bringing authentication and authorization in the game
 - The main goal in this step is adding the identity to the application.
 To do that, we first install install the ASP.NET Core Identity Nuget in the BethanyShop project.
-- Next, we add the authentication to the application to allow the user to register and login:
+- Next, we add the authentication to the application to allow the user to register:

 ![Registering user on Bethany's Shop web application](BethanyPieShop/wwwroot/Images/Assets/bethanyshopuserregister.png)

-- Finally, to avoid a non-authenticated user to order a pie, we add the authorization for checking out pies to order:
+- Finally, to avoid a non-authenticated user to order a pie, we add the authorization for checking out pies to order.
+A client must login before checking out:

 ![User login on Bethany's Shop web application](BethanyPieShop/wwwroot/Images/Assets/bethanyshoplogin.png)

+## Nine Step: Adding a footer to the application
+- We made a constat that there is no footer on the web application.
+So, we find it a good practice to add a footer